- Distance from Philadelphia: 70 miles

 How to Get There

-By car: West Palm Beach is about 1 hour, 20 minutes from Miami.
-Take I-95 north to exit 70, Okeechobee Boulevard, and head east.
+By car: West Palm Beach is about an hour and twenty minutes from Miami.
+Take I-95 north to Exit 70, Okeechobee Boulevard, and head east.
 Palm Beach is located on the east side of the Intracoastal Waterway after you pass through West Palm Beach.

-Delray Beach is about 1 hour from Miami.
-Take Exit 52, Atlantic Avenue and head east to reach downtown Delray.
+Delray Beach is about an hour from Miami.
+Take Exit 52, Atlantic Avenue, and head east to reach downtown Delray.